mk-fg/games/factorio/Moon_Logic/README.md

 These can be useful when playing with other mods that change colors, for labels to match those.
 Note that red/green input tables are always available in the environment too, for better code/snippet compability.

+- GUI Signals Update Interval

+    Interval in game ticks (60 ticks = 1 second at 1x game speed) between updating signal table in GUI.
+    Only relevant when combinator code/signals GUI window is actually open.
+    Higher values will give better performance, but you might not notice some signals flapping on/off there, if they do that in-between updates.
+Default is 1, i.e. update on every tick.

-Some UI hotkeys can also be customized in the Settings - Controls game menu.
+UI hotkeys can also be customized in the Settings - Controls game menu.

 --------------------